Query letter review

 Why work with me?

 My books have received critical acclaim from Publishers Weekly, Kirkus Reviews, and the Kids Indie Next List, and the first was selected as an Amazon Editor's Pick.
+I have an MFA in fiction writing from the University of Arizona, where I taught creative writing and won grants and awards for my work, and I’ve spoken about querying and the business side of publishing at events around the country.

 fAQs